-Chris Gomersall is one of the UK’s best-known wildlife photographers, with a 35-year track record of professional activity, including 14 years employed as the in-house photographer for the Royal Society for the Protection of Birds (RSPB).
+Chris Gomersall is one of the UK’s best-known wildlife photographers, with a 40-year track record of professional activity, including 14 years employed as the in-house photographer for the Royal Society for the Protection of Birds (RSPB).
 He continues to work as a freelance photographer of birds, wildlife and the environment, and has undertaken commissions for WWF (UK), Natural England, the Environment Agency, and BBC Wildlife magazine, amongst others.
 Chris’s work has won recognition in numerous international competitions, and in 2007 he was proud to be chosen as the European Wildlife Photographer of the Year.

 Chris is also honoured to be invited as a visiting lecturer by the photography faculties at the University of Falmouth and the University of Nottingham.

-Chris Gomersall’s photography is concerned with depicting wildlife in the context of its native habitat, and most often relies on ambient light.
+Chris Gomersall’s photography is concerned with depicting wildlife in the context of its natural habitat, and most often relies on ambient light.
 He strives to meet the highest ethical and welfare standards and rarely works with captive subjects, except where utterly relevant and absolutely explicit.
 Fundamental to all Chris’s work is the belief in the power of photography to benefit nature conservation and biodiversity.

 It is the photographer’s aim to look beyond superficial appearance, and to reveal something new, unseen, or previously unappreciated by the viewer – not just what something looked like, but an account of its place in the environment, an insight into its behaviour and, when things go really well, an expression of how it felt to be there.
 Sometimes we might approach this nirvana, often we fail, usually we’re somewhere in between; but always aspire to be the original artist, not merely the tribute act.

 BBC Wildlife Photographer of the Year competition